 The world's largest waterfall and its surrounding game reserves are just two of the many attractions which draw people to a Victoria Falls holiday.
 This iconic destination has also earned its reputation as the adrenalin capital of Africa; it has one of the highest – and definitely the most spectacular – bungee jumps in the world along with a long list of adrenaline-charged activities including abseiling, bridge-swinging, tandem parachuting and white-water rafting.

 But if your idea of fun doesn’t involve seeing your life flash before your eyes, then the good news is that there are also plenty of truly unique Victoria Falls activities which are just as exciting but with a slightly lower scream factor.

 The best way to get to grips with the sheer size of Victoria Falls is to take to the sky in a helicopter or for the slightly more adventurous, a micro-light.
-Keep an eye out for plump pods of hippos in the Zambezi and elephants gathered at the river's edge as you skirt the column of rainbow-lit spray above the falls before zig-zagging through the Batoka Gorge.
-It's a massive experience and the only real way to fit everything in when trying to capture the falls in a single photograph.
+Keep an eye out for plump pods of hippos in the Zambezi and elephants gathered at the river's edge as you skirt the column of rainbow-lit spray above the falls and zig-zagging Batoka Gorge.
+It's a massive experience and the only real way to fit everything in when trying to capture the Falls in a single photograph.

 CRUISING THE ZAMBEZI RIVER

 The Zambezi River flows at a leisurely pace above the falls and the ever-popular sunset river cruises are as relaxing as the raging rapids below are thrilling.
 Sit back with a chilled drink in one hand and binoculars in the other - there's always wildlife to look out for - but if you're looking for something a more adventurous, take to the river in a 2-person canoe on a guided expedition.